awsdocs/amazon-fsx-windows-user-guide/doc_source/sql-server.md

 ### Create a Continuously Available Share<a name="ca-share"></a>

 You can create CA shares using the Amazon FSx CLI for Remote Management on PowerShell\.
 To specify that the share is a continuously available share, use the `New-FSxSmbShare` with the `-ContinuouslyAvailable` option set to `$True`\.
-To learn more about creating a new CA share, see [Creating a Continuously Available Share](managing-file-shares.md#create-ca-share)\.
+To learn more about creating a new CA share, see [Creating a continuously available share](managing-file-shares.md#create-ca-share)\.

 ## Using Amazon FSx as an SMB File Share Witness<a name="smb-share-witness"></a>